Diyckstra/terraform-provider-deyckstra/website/docs/r/lb.md

 * `ip_address_type` - (Optional) The type of IP addresses used by the subnets for your load balancer.
 The possible values are `ipv4` and `dualstack`
 * `desync_mitigation_mode` - (Optional) Determines how the load balancer handles requests that might pose a security risk to an application due to HTTP desync.
     * _Valid values_: `defensive` (default), `monitor`, `strictest`
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the load balancer.
 If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider level.

 Access logs (`access_logs`) support the following: